We've reached the age where we can't function without our glasses. Especially if they're empty.

-CR39.
-For simple prescriptions, or non-prescription lenses we will use CR39 lenses.
+For simple prescriptions or non-prescription lenses we will use CR39 lenses.
 CR39 is a durable plastic, half the weight of glass.
 It’s a versatile material that can easily be tinted, or have additional coatings applied to it making it an ideal option for most people.

-High-index.
 As prescriptions get stronger lenses become thicker.
 For (-) prescriptions the thickness is at the edge of the lens.
 For (+) prescriptions the thickness is at the centre.
 High index lenses have a flatter curvature, making them thinner.
-We offer 1.67 (thin) or 1.74 (thinnest) index lenses.
-But we only use them when they’re actually needed.
-Learn more here.
+This is only necessary with prescriptions over +/-4.50.

 Blue light is everywhere.
 The main source is sunlight.
 It is high-energy visible (HEV) light ranging from 380 to 500 nanometers on the visible spectrum.
 But there are also many man-made, indoor sources of blue light, including fluorescent and LED lighting and flat-screen televisions.

 Blue light regulates our circadian rhythm.
 Without it the body’s biological clock goes out of whack.
 We need some exposure to daylight to boost our cognitive functions like mood, memory, and alertness.